AnjayGoel/anjaygoel.github.io/_posts/2021-11-16-IIT-KGP-Bypass-Internet-Restrictions.md

 * Keep the defaults in next sections and create the Virtual Machine.

-* Once the VM is ready, head to its overview and assign it a dns name (Under essentials section).
+* Once the VM is ready, head to its overview and assign it a DNS name (Under essentials section).
 Also under `settings->networking` add a new inbound port rule to open either port 80 or 443.

 * Now you can ssh into the vm using `$ ssh -i path/to/privatekey user@host_address`.
 A more convenient way is to add config details to the ssh config file (`~/.ssh/config`).
 The config will look something like this: